WHY A WEIMARANER?

 Short, smooth and sleek.
 In long-haired variety, coat from 2.5-5 cms (1-2 ins) long on body, somewhat longer on neck, chest and belly.
 Tail and back of limbs, feathered.

-Preferably silver grey, shades of mouse or roe grey acceptable; blending to lighter shade on head and ears.
+The only correct colour is grey.
+Silver grey preferable.
+Shades of mouse or roe grey are acceptable; blending to lighter shade on head and ears.
 Dark eel stripe frequently occurs along back.
 Whole coat gives an appearance of metallic sheen.
 Small white mark permissible on chest.
 White spots resulting from injuries not penalised.
-Any other colour highly undesirable.
+Any other colour, including blue, highly undesirable (see introductory paragraph).

 Height at withers: dogs: 61-69 cms (24-27 ins); bitches: 56-64 cms (22-25 ins).